Man says he beat co-worker to death over suspected affair: docs

 Vasquez, 56, died at the scene.
 He suffered multiple facial fractures and had cuts to his face and the back of his head, according to the documents.
 Several teeth had been knocked out.

 It’s unclear from the documents if Gutierrez-Rosales was actually married.
-A woman whose name is redacted told investigators she and Gutierrez-Rosales were in a relationship three months but had separated several weeks before the killing.
+A woman whose name is redacted told investigators she and Gutierrez-Rosales were in a relationship for three months, but had separated several weeks before the killing.
 She said he has anger issues.

 One witness told police he at first thought Gutierrez-Rosales was killing a snake.
 From his angle, he couldn’t see the object hit four or five times with what appeared to be a long pole.
 Another co-worker yelled “stop,” the witness said.